 Yes, but there are more requirements.
 If you are a registered sex offender, you must attach a completed sex offender registration update to the petition.
 All offenses charged above a Class C misdemeanor must be listed in the petition, along with the case number and court of each offense.
 If you were convicted of a felony, you must show that:

 - It has been at least two years from the date you received your certificate of discharge from the Texas Dept. Criminal Justice (TDCJ), or

 - It has been at least two years from the time you were released or discharged from probation, or

 - You were pardoned.

 How can I change the name of my child?

 To make minor corrections to a child’s first or middle name(s), contact the Texas Bureau of Vital Statistics, www.dshs.state.tx.us to amend the birth certificate.
 If you want to change the child’s last name, you will need a court order.

-- A petition for change of name of a child is a separate lawsuit unless it is part of an adoption or paternity proceeding.
+- A petition for a change of name of a child is a separate lawsuit unless it is part of an adoption or paternity proceeding.
 It cannot be requested in a divorce or modification suit.
 If the parties agree to the change, they can use the free court forms on www.texaslawhelp.org.

-- The order granting change of name does not alter custody, visitation, or parental rights and duties, nor is it a substitute for a legal adoption.
+- The order granting a change of name does not alter custody, visitation, or parental rights and duties, nor is it a substitute for legal adoption.
 It only changes the name.

 - Legal notice (service) of the petition is required for the child’s parent (whose rights have not been terminated), managing conservator, or guardian.
 A child 10 years or older must consent to the change in writing.
 The court must find that the change is in the child’s best interest.